K32n31-P4n1c/Git-Commands/README.md

 - git branch					( Lists all local branches in the current repository )

-- git branch [branch-name]			( Creates a new branch )
+- git branch [Branch-name]			          ( Creates a new branch )

-- git checkout [branch-name]			( Switches to the specified branch and updates the working directory )
+- git checkout  [Branch-name]           	( Switches to the specified branch and updates the working directory )

-- git merge [branch]				( Combines the specified branch’s history into the current branch )
+- git merge [Branch]	              ( Combines the specified branch’s history into the current branch )

 - git branch -d [branch-name]			        ( Deletes the specified branch )

 ----------------------------------------------------------------------------------------------------------------------------------------